 Marquis of Montrose Memorial

-Today the University of St Andrews is a world class centre of learning, dynamic and forward thinking but still remains, quite correctly, conscious of its unique history and heritage – still relevant in a modern world.
+Today the University of St Andrews is a world-class centre of learning.
+It’s dynamic and forward-thinking but still remains, quite correctly, conscious of its unique history and heritage – still relevant in a modern world.